About me

 Experience:

-Author of a cycle of seminars "Living the mythological in psychotherapy", a series of seminars on fairy tales
+• Author of the seminar series “Living the Mythological in Psychotherapy” and a number of seminars on fairy tales